ideolumo/nox/README.md

 1. Clone this repo
 3. Install dependencies by running `npm install`
 2. Get familiar with folder/project structure (especially how tasks and task related functions are defined)
-3. Run tests/linter... with `$ npm test`.
+3. Run tests/linter... with `npm test`.
 Check out scripts in `package.json` for other helpful shortcuts.
 4. Run only tests by executing `ǹode test/index.js`.
 5. Implement whatever you want, if you think it's interesting, feel free to create a pull request
+6. If you have any questions/problems with setting things up or whatever, feel free to open an issue

 # License